 To visit, register for a time online, or call 614.645.7047 to select a time.
 Classes plan to resume on Monday, March 1st, 2021, with registration set to take place Saturday, February 20th, 2021 at 8:30AM.

 King Arts Complex, Downtown Columbus

 The King Arts Complex offers performing, cultural and educational programs that provide high artistic merit, varied and diverse experiences, and which increase and disseminate knowledge regarding the vast and significant contributions of African-Americans to the culture and history of America and the world.
-Check out the Elijah Pierce Gallery or participate in the interactive exhibits anytime the complex is open.
+See what’s happening here.

 Ohio Statehouse, Downtown Columbus

 Capitol Square includes the Ohio Statehouse, Senate Building and Atrium.
 The buildings are not only working government offices but magnificent monuments to the people and the period during which Ohio’s democracy was founded and formed.
-Free, guided tours are offered Monday-Friday each hour from 10 am – 3 pm.
-Guided tours are also offered on Saturdays from 12-3 pm.
-Tours are 45-60 minutes.
+Guided tours are currently suspended.
+Self-guided and audio tours are available.

 Orton Geological Museum, Ohio State University School of Earth Sciences

 Located on the campus of OSU, the Orton Geological Museum features a fascinating collection of crystals, minerals, bones, fossils, mastodon teeth, meteorites and “Jeffrey,” the skeleton of a 7-foot giant ground sloth.
 Admission is always free, and open to all.

 Open from 8:00 am to 5:00 p.m.
 Monday through Friday.
 Occasionally, it is also open on Saturdays.
 If you are planning to visit on a Saturday, please phone ahead (614-292-6896) to determine whether the Gallery will be open to the public that day.